 From burst pipes to sewer backup, the potential for water damage in Canadian homes is fairly significant.
 In fact, water damage accounts for over 50% of all home insurance claims1.
 The good news is there are steps you can take to help prevent water damage to your home and belongings.

-You are on: 10 Ways to Prevent Water Damage
+You are on: Preventing Water Damage

 You are on: Typical Causes of Water Damage